sailmail/iridiumPPP.txt

 TImeout: (blank)

-Local callsign: (your Sailmail/marine callsign)
+Local callsign: (your SailMail/marine callsign)

-Password: (your Sailmail internet password, Case-Sensitive!).
+Password: (your SailMail internet password, Case-Sensitive!).

 Click OK to save settings.

-** Note: For quickest access via Iridium, use WRD719, make sure the port is "50", and enter the numeric IP-address "72.3.227.249" instead of "pop3.sailmail.com"-- this saves a few seconds.
+** Note: For quickest access via Iridium, use Server1, make sure the port is "50", and enter the numeric IP-address "72.32.198.206" instead of "pop3.sailmail.com"-- this saves a few seconds.
 But remember that this address may change if we need to shift servers-- so if you cannot connect then enter the "pop3.sailmail.com" and note the address which is shown when you connect.
 (Don't include the quotes shown here).
-The backup server is WHV382, remote-host: r7fh.no-ip.com and port: 50.
+The backup servers are 64.119.5.153 (WHV382) and 104.59.74.73 (WQAB964), all using port 50.

 If you want to initiate a PPP Data call manually, open the Dial-Up Networking window and open the "Iridium PPP" dial-up connection and click "dial".
 And don't forget to disconnect when you are finished!